 There is not a proposal to develop this site at the present time.
 Until issues regarding transportation planning impacting the Hwy.
 213 corridor are resolved through adoption of a refinement plan, which may include the adoption of alternative mobility standards, the City is unable to allow development that would substantially increase traffic on Hwy.
-213. For this reason, the proposed annexation will bring the subject property into the city limits, but will leave the property with Clackamas County's Future Urbanizable 10 acre zoning (FU-10), which is a holding zone that precludes creating parcels smaller than 10 acres until urban services can be provided by the City.
+213. For this reason, the proposed annexation will bring the subject property into the city limits, but will leave the property with Clackamas County's Timber (TBR) zoning, which is a resource zone district that allows continued golf course use of the property.
 At such time as the traffic issues are resolved, a separate application to rezone the properties to an appropriate Oregon City residential and mixed use zoning will be filed.
 Zoning regulations to implement the Beavercreek Road Concept Plan have not been developed at this time.